 Add in the flax eggs, coconut oil, almond butter, vanilla, Agave, and milk to the dry ingredients, stirring everything together using a rubber spatula until combined and moist, but thick enough to have scoop.
-NOTE: If too dry, add additional milk, 1 Tbsp at a time.
-Fold in blueberries, setting aside 1/4 cup for the top.
+NOTE: If too dry, add additional milk, 1 tablespoon at a time.
+Fold in blueberries, setting aside ¼ cup for the top.

 Scoop batter in the prepared loaf pan (evenly spreading it out), add the remaining blueberries to the top (lightly pressing them in), and sprinkle a bit of oats, and bake it for 55-60 minutes, or until the centers come out clean once tested using a toothpick.

 Once done, remove bread from oven and let it cool for 10-15 minutes before gently removing it from loaf pan to cool completely.